micro/services/image/README.md

 The image service provides upload, resize, and image conversion.
 It provides a CDN for uploaded images and a simple API.

+### Notes
-Note: max image size is 10MB
+Max image size is 10MB.

+CDN caches content with a TTL of 1 hour.